philiosi/kisti-pal/docs/data_transfer.rst

 Data Transfer
 =============================

 Globus Online
 -------------------------------

-KISTI GSDC has the Globus online endpoints, which are set as pal-ui-el7@gsdc-pal and pal-ui@gadc-pal.
+KISTI GSDC has the Globus online endpoints, which are set as pal-ui-el7@gsdc-pal.

 Steps to transfer data:
 1. Sign up for Globus online and log in (supports CILogon, Google, ORCID iD, globus id).